- How to Find Blue Screen Error Logs on Windows 10

 - In the Create Custom View dialog, head to Event Level.
 Make sure to check the voices for the following options: Critical, Warning, and Error.

 - Type in the name for the Custom View you’ve just made.

 - Next, go back to the Event Viewer main window.

 - Here, you will see a full list of events that occurred during the period you’ve specified.
 They will be categorized in Warning, Critical, and Error events.

 - Double-click the event log and go to the Details tab to see more information about a specific event.

-- Note that these descriptions may be too technical.
+Note: these descriptions may be too technical.
 In this case, you can simply Google the event ID to get a simpler explanation for what happened and what you can do to fix it.